johnsiu2016/FYP/docs/testing/component-testing.md

 </button>             <!-- </Button>            -->
 ```

-If we test our `Button` with the normal renderer and there's a problem
+If we test our `BottomNavBar` with the normal renderer and there's a problem
-with the `CheckmarkIcon` then the test for the `Button` will fail as well...
+with the `CheckmarkIcon` then the test for the `BottomNavBar` will fail as well...
 but finding the culprit will be hard.
 Using the _shallow_ renderer, we isolate
 the problem's cause since we don't render any other components other than the
 one we're testing!